 A sad, forlorn looking Wheldale can be viewed at Bolton Abbey Station – at the far end of the platform.
 It’s expected to move to Embsay soon when restoration starts in earnest.

-At the beginning of 2017 we have raised nearly £40,000 – enough money to make a start purchasing items and materials for the forthcoming restoration.
+At June 2018 we have raised over £100,000 – enough money to make a start purchasing items and materials for the forthcoming restoration.
 Clearly we’ve still got a way to go, perhaps you’d like to help us get there?

 Donate to the Wheldale Restoration Fund